macOS: Things to do after installation (Apps, Settings, and Tweaks)

 University VPN and eduroam (free)

 To access the VPN of my university and connect to the eduroam wifi network, I need to install two profiles.
-So first download these
+So first download these two files:

 Then go to settings and install those profiles.
 Afterwards one simply follows the VPN guide or the eduroam guide to set it up.
 Also make sure to test whether it works.